 To assist carriers with implementing primary care alternative payment models, the division is required to retain a third-party contractor to design an evaluation plan for such implementation and retain a third-party contractor to provide technical assistance to carriers.

-With regard to the primary care payment reform collaborative (collaborative), the bill:
+With regard to the collaborative, the act:

-- Requires the collaborative to annually review the alternative payment models developed by the division and provide the division with recommendations on the models;
+- Requires the collaborative to annually review the alternative payment models developed by the division and provide the division with recommendations on the models; and

 - Adjusts the date on which the collaborative must deliver its annual reports.

-- Requires the administrator to include in the primary care spending report data related to the aligned quality measure set determined by the division; and
+- Requires the administrator to include in the annual primary care spending report data related to the aligned quality measure set determined by the division; and

 - Adjusts the date on which the annual reports are due.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)